ganlab/MMNET/README.md

   python train.py [parameters]

   [parameters]:
-      --GRM_epoch   # The epoch number used to generate and save the Genetic Relatedness Matrix (GRM) --epoch	# Number of iterations
+      --genetic_relatedness_epoch   # The epoch number used to generate and save the genetic relatedness --epoch	# Number of iterations
-      --p_ve_upper # The dropout rate for the upper branch of the VE --p_ve_lower # The dropout rate for the lower branch of the VE --p_grm       # The dropout rate for the ESN --p_fusion    # The dropout rate for the Fusion module --k 	 # The number of top-performing models (based on validation performance) to average for evaluation --stride      # The stride for the first convolutional layer in the upper branch of the VE --genotype_path  # Path to the genotype data file (CSV format) --GRM_path    # Path to the generated GRM --phenotype_path  # Path to the phenotype data file (CSV format) --train_val_ids_path # Path to the directory containing training, validation, and test set indices --batch_size  # Number of samples per batch during training
+      --p_ve_upper # The dropout rate for the upper branch of the VE --p_ve_lower # The dropout rate for the lower branch of the VE --p_genetic_relatedness      # The dropout rate for the ESN --p_fusion    # The dropout rate for the Fusion module --k 	 # The number of top-performing models (based on validation performance) to average for evaluation --stride      # The stride for the first convolutional layer in the upper branch of the VE --genotype_path  # Path to the genotype data file (CSV format) --genetic_relatedness_path    # Path to the generated genetic_relatedness --phenotype_path  # Path to the phenotype data file (CSV format) --train_val_ids_path # Path to the directory containing training, validation, and test set indices --batch_size  # Number of samples per batch during training